MiniProject617/Bacterial-Cells-Object-Detection1/README.md

 # Bacterial-Cells-Object-Detection

-This is a project for bacterial cell identification in JPG images.
+Identification of bacterial cells in images, under normal and acidic conditions.

 ## Installation